mrocklin/thesis/pattern.md

 include [TikZ](tikz_pattern.md)

-### Motivation

-Projects within this thesis leverage mathematics and computational knowledge to generate efficient programs.
-The mathematics involved is often voluminous and known only to a small community of experts.
-These experts may not be capable of formally describing their expertise in general purpose code within a code generation system.
-Additionally, any work integrated into a particular system is unlikely to be transferrable to future work.

-To expand the pool of potential developers and to increase the reusability of their work we focus on declarative methods that enable the formal definition of expertise in a way that is both familiar to mathematical users and also not connected to any particular implementation.
-In particular we implement expertise as a collection of mathematical patterns and use pattern matching and term rewrite systems to turn these into a set of transformations.
-The patterns mimic the style of expression common within mathematics and separate the formal definition of expertise from the particular implementation of their application.
+Pattern matching enables the construction of transformations declaratively, requiring only the syntax of the term language.
+This provides further convenience to the mathematical programmer as the practice aligns well with the written tradition of mathematics.
+Additionally, transformations written as rewrite patterns are more durable and reusable, depending only on the syntax of mathematical terms rather than the syntax of a particular language.
+The syntax of mathematical terms has demonstrated significant longevity.

 #### Mathematical Transformations

 Mathematical theories often contain transformations on expressions.
-For example in section \ref{sec:sympy} we discussed the cancellation of exponentials nested within logarithms, e.g.
+For example in section \ref{sec:sympy} we discuss the cancellation of exponentials nested within logarithms, e.g.

 $$log(exp(x)) \rightarrow x \;\; \textrm{ if } x \textrm{ is real}$$

-We may encode this tranformation into a computer algebra system by manipulating the tree directly
+We may encode this tranformation into a computer algebra system like SymPy by manipulating the tree directly

 ~~~~~~~~~~Python
 if isinstance(term, log) and isinstance(term.args[0], exp):
     term = term.args[0].args[0]  # unpack both `log` and `exp`
 ~~~~~~~~~~

-This method of solution simultaneously requires understanding of both the underlying mathematics and the particular data structures used in this computer algebra system.
-From our perspective this approach has two flaws.
+This method of solution simultaneously requires understanding of both the underlying mathematics and the particular data structures used in the computer algebra system.
+This approach has two flaws.

 1. It restricts the development pool to simultaneous experts in these two domains
 2. The solution is only valuable within this particular computer algebra system.
 It will need to be endlessly rewritten for future software solutions.

 These flaws can be avoided by separating the mathematics from the details of term manipulation.
 We achieve this through the description and matching of patterns.

-### Background - Theory

-*I.e. what is term matching*

-*Include this?*
+### Rewrite Rule

+We define a rewrite rule as a source term, a target term, a condition and a set of variables, each of which is a term in the mathematical language.
+For example the following transformation can be decomposed into the following pieces

+$$ log(exp(x)) \rightarrow x \;\; \textrm{ if } x \textrm{ is real} $$

+*   Source:  $log(exp(x))$
+*   Target:  $x$
+*   Condition:  $x$ is real
+*   Variables: $x$

+Each of these elements may be encoded in the computer algebra system (SymPy) without additional language support from the general purpose language (Python).
+We encode them below in a `(source, target, condition)` tuple.  `x` is managed separately.

+    ( log(exp(x)),       x,      Q.real(x) )

-### Background - Previous work
+### Background - Algorithms

-*I.e. what other projects exist to do this*

-*Include this?*
+Pattern matching of terms is a well established technology in programming languages.

+### Computational Concerns

+Repeatedly matching mathematical terms against source patterns can be costly.
+This cost is compounded by the following conerns

-### Associative Commutative Matching
+#### Associative Commutative Matching

 Mathematical theories often include associative and commutative operators.
 These operators can substantially increase the complexity of the matching problem.

-#### Example
+This variant of pattern matching is not as well established.

 Consider the following pattern and expression